kailash-manasarovar/statement/docs/timeline/2023/september.md

 - Paqui Fornet Pastor is my new piano teacher and I really don't expect her to be involved in anything that has been going on.
 - I asked for a change of teacher because of the disappointing behavior of [Maria](../2022/september.md#piano) during my classes with her the year before.
 - It turns out Paqui is a ringleader and the [boat club episode](march.md#choir-rehearsal-at-the-boat-club) must have been a show-and-tell for hubby.
+- Nevertheless, I really like her no-nonsense teaching style, for the most part.
 - Paqui pretends to be neutral but says some interesting things over the next months until March 2024 when she reveals her monstrous self.
 - At that time, I'm followed by fake accounts with her picture on them, and I see the same picture in Google search.